OscarAdserballe/OscarAdserballe/README.md

 I started out with Python, but since then I've branched into anything else, that might have been useful for any projects I might've thought of.
-I consider myself reasonably fluent in the following
+I consider myself reasonably fluent and have made at least a part of a project in the following languages:
-languages:

-* Python (including Flask framework and for data manipulation)
+* Python (including Flask framework)
 * JavaScript
 * C
 * PHP